Reduce Expanded Plastic Waste and Recycling Costs

 - An Industrial Trash Compactor.
 We offer both vertical and horizontal compactors to support retail facilities, hospitals, and grocery stores.
 Larger models will serve manufacturing or industrial facilities or waste management stations.

 - A Vertical Plastic Baler.
 A vertical baler works well with smaller quantities of material and requires an operator to load and unload the machine.
-They are versatile and compact, baling not only plastic but cardboard, newspapers, foam, aluminum, or rags.
+Vertical balers are versatile and compact, baling not only plastic but cardboard, newspapers, foam, aluminum, and

-- A Horizontal Plastic Baler.
-Horizontal models can be customized for unique applications and may be fully automated, not requiring an operator.
+- A Horizontal Baling Press.
+Horizontal models can be customized for unique applications and may be fully automated so that no operator is required.
 These large machines handle huge quantities of expanded plastic, paper, shrink wrap, and almost any other recyclable waste product.
-These machines can turn mountains of materials into compact bales that are easily stacked, stored, and moved.
+Horizontal balers can turn mountains of materials into compact bales that are easily stacked, stored, and moved.

 Flatten Foam and Compress Costs with Global Trash Solutions